 Lack of clarity is a major challenge, especially in the initiation phase.
 It causes confusion among team members about the project deliverables.
 In that case, you need to clarify the requirements of the project and the client by holding meetings and engaging discipline leads.

 3. The Complexity of the Project

 It may be difficult to perform project initiation steps in the right way for projects which are large, complex, and long-running.
 Because that type of project involves multiple phases that go in various directions.

 Planning each phase separately and arranging mini kick-off meetings at each stage will help you to take the right decisions.

 Below tips may be helpful when initiating a project.

 - Set up clear communication lines

-- Try to arrange face to face meetings with the client
+- Try to arrange a face to face meeting with the client

-- Set a clear agenda before to start a kick off meeting
+- Set a clear agenda before starting a kickoff meeting

 - Do not just focus on the beginning, always think the whole project